JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-06-Apulchra-Genome-Assembly.md

 We decided to move forward with [Canu](https://canu.readthedocs.io/en/latest/index.html) to assembly the genome.
 Canu is specialized to assemble PacBio sequences, operating in three phases: correction, trimming and assembly.
 According to the Canu website, "The correction phase will improve the accuracy of bases in reads.
 The trimming phase will trim reads to the portion that appears to be high-quality sequence, removing suspicious regions such as remaining SMRTbell adapter.
 The assembly phase will order the reads into contigs, generate consensus sequences and create graphs of alternate paths."

 The PacBio files that will be used for assembly are located here on Andromeda: `/data/putnamlab/KITT/hputnam/20240129_Apulchra_Genome_LongRead`.
-The files in the folder that we need are:
+The files in the folder that we will use are:

 ```
 m84100_240128_024355_s2.hifi_reads.bc1029.bam